kovbando/quick_calib/README.md

 # quick_calib
-Camera calibration tool for generating a 3x3 intrinsic matrix from checkerboard images.
+- Camera calibration tool for generating a 3x3 intrinsic matrix from checkerboard images.
+- For **way better** results use a calibration object with a white bezel around the checkerboard pattern

 ## Overview
 1. Scans an input directory for images.